tamnva/Fyw/README.md

 ## 1. Overview

-- Fyw package provides several functions for finding the youngwater fraction and its related parameters (e.g., alpha, beta of the gamma distribution, age threshold of the youngwater fraction)
+- Fyw package provides several functions for finding the youngwater fraction and its related parameters (e.g., alpha, beta of the gamma distribution, age threshold of the young water fraction).

 ## 2. Installation